jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 - Paradox: Parameter assignments involve consults of parameters in prolog of command call, while consults are usually always in epilog.
 - Diamond may only represent a single execution per definition call (not regarding unconditional jumps (?
 The latter is questionable.)

-####### New

-`<< creation behavior of commands >>`

-- Prolog and epilog
-- Parameter writes in prolog
-- Parameter reads (/consults) in epilog

-- Paradox: Assignments of parameters suggests reading parameters.
-However, these assignments do take place in the prolog, even though they suggest reads.
-Assignments are different that way.

 ###### Argument Access Summary

 `<< creation behavior of commands >>`